glauciodrumond/Data_Science_Projects/README.md

 # Glaucio Drumond
 <sub>*Data Scientist* </sub>

-As a Data Scientist  I combine analytical skills, ability to work in team environments, and attention to details.
-I've been studying the data science field the last six months taking a lots of courses trying to develop a critical thinking and problem-solving skills.
+As a Data Scientist, I combine analytical skills, the ability to work in team environments, and attention to detail.
+I've been studying the data science field for the last six months taking lots of courses trying to develop critical thinking and problem-solving skills.

-I have been in the military for about six years with a background of hard working and dedication to achieving my goals.
+I have been in the military for about six years with a background of hard work and dedication to achieving my goals.
 I am in the fifth period of the Bachelor's Degree in Information Systems with the expectation of finishing my degree in 2021.

 **Background in:**
 * Python